Call us, Mon-San, 9:00-20:00

 Blood

-Paints or Marker
+Paints or markers

 Red wine stains are the hardest to remove.
 The sooner you clean the sofa, the more likely you are to save it.

-Wax or Gum
+Wax or gum

 Fungi or mold on leather furniture appear due to high humidity in the house or excess moisture on the surface after wet cleaning or spilled drinks.